edk0/spy/doc/cli-reference.rst

 .. option:: --each-line, -l

-   Process each line as its own string (rather than stdin as a file at once)
+   Process each line as its own string (rather than stdin as a file at once).

+.. option:: --prelude=<statement>, -p <statement>

+   Run some Python before processing starts.

 .. option:: --no-default-fragments